ARX

 ARX-related syndrome happens when there are changes in the ARX gene.
 These changes can keep the gene from working as it should.

-The ARX gene is located on the X chromosome, one of the sex chromosomes, and males usually have the condition.
-But, sometimes females have the condition, including the female biological parent.
+The ARX gene is located on the X chromosome, which is one of the sex chromosomes.
+Males usually have the condition, but sometimes females have the condition, including the female biological parent.

 Key Role

-The ARX gene is important for development of the central nervous system in humans, starting in utero.
+The ARX gene is important for development of the central nervous system (brain and spinal cord).

 Symptoms